albaye/FarmBeats_project/Aware_Kits/Lab2_WaterYourPlant/Alarm_system/Create_Azure_function.md

 # Create an Azure Function Application

-This lab will teach you how to use an Azure function application to process the sensor data collected from your device.
+This lab will teach clients and students how to use an Azure function application to process the sensor data collected from the local device.
 This includes setting up a real-time data pipeline with Stream Analytics as done previously for [steaming sensor data into blob storage](../../Lab1_MonitorYourPlant/IoTCentral/Create_stream_analytics.md).

 ## Azure Functions

 Azure Functions is an event driven serverless compute platform, essentially a way to define small blocks of code that are triggered by events such as a web request, data changes in storage or events being put onto an Azure Event Hub.
-They can be written in a multitude of different languages including C#, F#, Java, JavaScript and Python.
+Multiple different languages could be used, including C#, F#, Java, JavaScript and Python, therefore it is quite flexible for developments.

 Azure Stream Analytics can call Azure Functions in response to streaming data, either individual messages or an aggregation across a time window.

-For this lab, the moisture measurement needs to be checked against a defined level, and if it is too low then the plant needs watering.
-Events are coming in every 60 seconds, and the moisture level doesn't need to be checked that often, instead an average over 5 minutes can be checked.
+In this lab, the moisture reading from sensor will be compared against a defined threshold level.
+If it is lower than the threshold level, it means that the plant needs watering.
+Events are coming in every 60 seconds.
+The moisture level instead, doesn't need to be checked that often since it does not valid much within a certain period of time, it will therefore be checked every 5 minutes.

-The Azure Function to be created will be triggered by a web request, called from Azure Stream Analytics.
+The Azure Function to be created will be triggered by a web request, called from Azure Stream Analytics which we went through in Lab1.

 ### Configure Visual Studio Code for Azure Functions development